Update: January 6, 2020 (original release: May 1, 2019)

 A specialist in 20th-century European and American art, Yve-Alain Bois is recognized as an expert on a wide range of artists, from Henri Matisse and Pablo Picasso to Piet Mondrian, Barnett Newman, and Ellsworth Kelly.
 He has curated and co-curated a number of influential exhibitions, including Picasso Harlequin 1917–1937 (2008); Matisse and Picasso: A Gentle Rivalry (1999); L'informe: mode d'emploi (1996); and Piet Mondrian, A Retrospective (1994).
 His books include Ellsworth Kelly: Catalogue Raisonné of Paintings, Reliefs, and Sculpture, vol. 1, 1940–1953 (2015); Art Since 1900 (with Benjamin Buchloh, Hal Foster, and Rosalind Krauss, 2004); Matisse and Picasso (1998); Formless: A User's Guide (with Rosalind Krauss, 1997); and Painting as Model (1990).

 A professor in the School of Historical Studies at the Institute for Advanced Study since 2005, Bois was previously Attaché de recherche (1977–1981) and Chargé de recherche (1981–1983) at the Centre National de la Recherche Scientifique.
 He has taught at Johns Hopkins University (1983–1991) and at Harvard University, where he was Joseph Pulitzer, Jr., Professor of Modern Art (1991–2005) and chair of the department of history of art and architecture (2002–2005).
-A cofounder of Éditions Macula (1976) and a coeditor of the journal October since 1991, Bois is a member of the American Academy of Arts and Sciences (elected 2005), the American Philosophical Society (elected 2016), and the recipient of the Alfred H. Barr, Jr., Award (2001).
+A cofounder of Éditions Macula (1976) and a coeditor of the journal October since 1991, Bois is a member of the American Academy of Arts and Sciences (elected 2005) and the recipient of the Alfred H. Barr, Jr., Award (2001).

 Christina Brown, (202) 842-6598 or [email protected]